bugsbugsbux/notes-on-nix/notes-on-nix.md

 simply switch to a different state by changing the link to the relevant generation, which is just a link to a certain environment.

+Therefore, removing a package only creates a new environment without it and a new generation pointing to this environment.
+To actually delete the package, **garbage-collection** needs to be run when there is no reference to it, meaning all generations which included it need to be removed first and thus cannot be restored anymore.

 A **derivation** is the recipe for a package and turned internally into a "\*.drv" file in the nix-store.
 To create it the user calls the `derivation` function or a wrapper around it.
 The build process, called